Safe continual learning in model predictive control with prescribed bounds on the tracking error: Conclusion

 \section{Conclusion}

 We extended the recently developed robust funnel MPC algorithm~\cite{BergDenn23} by a learning component in order to improve the model-based control component by learning the model from system data.
-Based on the characterization of the model class and corresponding feasible learning structures, we showed that the interplay between pure feedback control, model predictive control and learning is consistent and successful; in particular, the control objective of output reference tracking with prescribed performance is achieved.
+Based on the characterization of the model class (\Cref{Def:Model}) and corresponding feasible learning structures (\Cref{Def:Learning}), we showed that the interplay between pure feedback control, model predictive control and learning is consistent and successful.
+In particular, the control objective~\eqref{eq:ControlObjective} of output reference tracking with prescribed performance is achieved.
 Future research will focus on several particular aspects of the presented approach.
-Questions to be answered are, among other things, what it means to have a \emph{good} learning scheme; which existing techniques (Willem's fundamental lemma~\cite{faulwasser2022behavioral}, Koopman framework~\cite{nuske2023finite,boldgrun23}, Neural Networks, etc.) can be used to exploit the data; how can knowledge about the system be incorporated into the learning scheme; to name but three aspects.
+Questions to be answered are, among other things, what it means to have a \emph{good} learning scheme; which existing techniques (fundamental lemma by Willems et al.~\cite{faulwasser2022behavioral}, Koopman framework~\cite{mauroy2020koopman}, Neural Networks, etc.) can be used to exploit the data; how can knowledge about the system be incorporated into the learning scheme; to name but three aspects.
 Of special interest is the question of rigorously proving $\cM$-feasibility for more sophisticated learning algorithms.
+Moreover, the extension of the presented results to systems of higher relative degree is subject of current research.
+To this end, the results on robust funnel MPC presented in~\cite{BergDenn23} will be extended to higher relative degree.
+The approach presented here can then be transferred to systems of higher relative degree \textit{mutatis mutandis}.